niilun/tabs/README.md

 You can package the code into **executable form** using ```pyinstaller```.
 This still requires the ```assets``` folder to be present with the executable.
 You just need to run the build scripts from ```build_scripts/``` based on your platform.

+> **NOTE**: due to how builds currently work, units cannot be changed after compile.
+If you wish to modify or add new units, you need to recompile.

 ## Extra info / Acknowledgments

 Logo made using the [Null](https://online-fonts.com/fonts/null) font (Made by Svetoslav Simov).